IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_trusted_profiles.html.markdown

 # ibm_iam_trusted_profile

-Provides a read-only data source for iam_trusted_profile.
-You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.
-For more information about trusted profile, see https://cloud.ibm.com/apidocs/iam-identity-token-api#create-profile
+Retrieve information about IAM trusted profile as a read-only data source.
+For more information, about trusted profile, see [Create a trusted profile](https://cloud.ibm.com/apidocs/iam-identity-token-api#create-profile)

 ## Example usage